IKIM-Essen/ClusterDocs/docs/getting-started.md

 There are several locations where you can store data on the cluster:

 - **Your home directory** (`/homes/<username>/`): This directory is only for personal data such as configuration files.
 Anything related to work or that should be visible to other people should not reside here.
 - **Project pirectory** (`/projects/<project_name>/`): This location should be used for data related to your project.
-Your project coordinator creates this directory and shares the path with you.
-Note that you cannot simply list all project directories via `ls /projects`.
-You need to specify the project name like: `ls /projects/dso_mp_ws2021/`
+If you are starting a project, ask your project coordinator to create a directory and provide a list of participating users.
+Note that you cannot simply list all project directories via `ls /projects`; instead, you need to specify the full path, such as: `ls /projects/dso_mp_ws2021/`
 - **Public dataset directory** (`/projects/datashare`): A world-readable location for datasets for which no special access rights are required.
 To lower the risk of data loss, each user can write only in a subdirectory corresponding to their research group.
 For example, a user which belongs to group `tio` must add new datasets in `/projects/datashare/tio` but can browse and read throughout `/projects/datashare`.
 - **Group directory** (`/groups/<group_name>`): This is the appropriate place for any data that should be shared _within an IKIM research group_.
 In student projects you will most likely not need group directories.